mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 Equality over :code:`RowLocation` objects is based on the equality of their paths.
 The other relational operators have a definition based on a lexicographical comparison such that sorting a range of :code:`RowLocation`\ s puts them in the same order as they would appear in the table.
-As demonstrated by the code below.
+This is demonstrated by the code below.

 .. code-block:: c++